-Dr. Catherine McCarthy is registered with AHPRA as a Clinical Psychologist and is a member of the Australian Psychological Society (MAPS) and an Associate Fellow of the British Psychological Society (BPS).
-Catherine is registered to provide clinical psychology services through Medicare, WorkCover, CommCare, Department of Veterans Affairs and ADF Garrison Health Services.
+Dr. Catherine McCarthy is registered with AHPRA as a Clinical Psychologist and Board Approved Supervisor.
+Catherine provides clinical psychology services through Medicare, WorkCover (trauma treatment for emergency service workers), CommCare, Department of Veterans Affairs (trauma treatment) and ADF Bupa Health Services.

 Catherine also holds masters degrees in health psychology and child and adolescent psychology.
-She currently also works in a chronic pain clinic at North Shore Hospital and as a Senior Clinical Psychologist at USpace’s sub-acute inpatient and day programme unit for young people aged 16-30 years old at St Vincents Hospital, where she has developed and is the lead therapist for a schema therapy group and a Voices, Visions, Paranoia and Unusual beliefs group in the day unit.
+She previously worked at St Vincent’s Hospital’s USpace inpatient and day programme unit for young people, where she developed and was the lead therapist for a Schema Modes Therapy group and a Voices, Visions, Paranoia and Unusual beliefs group.

-Catherine is currently gaining her accreditation as a schema therapist.
-She also has a number of years experience applying third wave CBT and relational approaches.
-Catherine takes an evidence based approach which also values collaboration, building a strong therapeutic relationship in which clients feel safe and understood, and, working together to develop an individualised formulation and treatment plan.
+She also regularly applies somatic, polyvagal, attachment, HRV biofeedback, CBT and relational approaches.
+Catherine takes an evidence based approach which values collaboration, building a strong therapeutic relationship in which clients feel safe and understood, and, working together to develop an individualised formulation and treatment plan.